-During fiscal 2020, our nominating and corporate governance committee was composed of Dr. Moriarty, Mr. Concannon and Mses.
+During fiscal 2021, our nominating and corporate governance committee was composed of Mr. Concannon and Mses.
 Hawthorne and Detrick.
-Dr. Moriarty served on the nominating and governance committee until his term on the board expired on July 8, 2020 and Ms. Detrick was appointed to the committee on May 7, 2020.
 Our nominating and corporate governance committee's responsibilities include providing recommendations to our board of directors regarding nominees for director and membership on the committees of our board of directors.
 The committee also assists our board of directors in our enterprise risk management by providing recommendations to our board of directors regarding succession plans for our chief executive officer.
-An additional function of the committee is to develop corporate governance practices for recommendation to our board of directors and, once implemented, to assist our board of directors in complying with them.
+An additional function of the committee is to develop corporate governance practices for recommendation to our board of directors, including Environmental, Social and Governance, or "ESG," matters, and, once implemented, to assist our board of directors in complying with them.
+In the first quarter of 2022, we published our inaugural Sustainability Report which discusses our current approach and tangible progress in four key ESG related areas: Employee Empowerment, Community Advancement, ESG Advisory, and Environmental Stewardship.
+The 2021 Sustainability Report can be found in the Governance section of the Investor Relations section of our website.
 Our board of directors has determined that all of the members of our nominating and corporate governance committee are independent under the rules of the Nasdaq Stock Market.
-Our nominating and corporate governance committee met four times, and acted by written consent four times, during fiscal 2020.
+Our nominating and corporate governance committee met four times, and acted by written consent one time, during fiscal 2021.